microsoft/Bing-Maps-Fleet-Tracker/DEPLOYMENT.md

 None of the data entered on the deployment portal is stored by Bing Maps Fleet Tracker.
 It is only used to configure your deployment.

+Note: MSDN accounts cannot deploy to the West US region.

 ## Creating a New Deployment

 1. Go to the [Bing Maps Fleet Tracker Deployment Portal](https://aka.ms/bingmapsfleettracker).
 2. Sign in with the account you have your Azure subscription on.

-    If you have multiple Azure subscriptions you will be able to specify which one to use while deploying.
+    If you have multiple Azure subscriptions tied to the same account, you will be able to specify which one to use while deploying.
 3. Enter a name for your deployment in the "Deployment Name" field.
 Availability of the name will be checked.
 4. You are required to enter a valid "Bing Maps Subscription Key" for usage in the map controls and geocoding.
 You can obtain a bing maps key by following this [article](https://msdn.microsoft.com/en-us/library/ff428642.aspx).
 5. You will need to create a Microsoft Application which will be used for authentication in your portal.